openedx/edx-documentation/en_us/developers/source/accessibility.rst

 * Your keyboard.
 For information about using your keyboard to test for accessibility, see `<http://webaim.org/techniques/keyboard/>`_.

+.. note:: By default, the Mac OSX operating system is configured to move keyboard focus to "Text boxes and lists only."
+This setting also applies to browsing web pages using Safari or Firefox with a keyboard.
+To effectively test keyboard accessibility using a Mac, you should configure your computer to focus on "All controls."
+Open up your System Preferences -> Keyboard then toggle the radio button on the Shortcuts tab under "Full Keyboard Access."
+   You can also toggle this setting using Control+F7.

 To test your feature using a screen reader, you can use the following options.